sansseriff/single-stage-to-jupyter/README.md

 Follow these steps to create your own single-line downloadable analysis repository from this template.

-1. Click "Use this template" on GitHub to create your repo from this template.
+1. Click "Use this template" on GitHub to create your repo from this template (assuming you're logged into your github account).
-2. Enable GitHub Pages from GitHub Actions.
+2. In the new repository, enable GitHub Pages from GitHub Actions.

    - Click settings:![settings](./dl-util/template_images/settings.png)
    - Click "Pages" on the left side, then click "GitHub Actions" from the dropdown labeled "Source" ![actions](./dl-util/template_images/actions.png)